-College students, enjoy summer at Bays Mountain Park while gaining experience in your field of study and satisfying academic requirements.
+College students, enjoy an exciting summer working at Bays Mountain Park & Planetarium while gaining experience in your field of study and satisfying academic requirements.
+Seeking applicants for Summer Day Camp Counselor positions and Naturalist Internships.
 See attached for full descriptions, requirements and the application process.Read More

 Gift Certificates Make Great Gifts:

 Bays Mountain Park is currently selling gift certificates for the “Flying Squirrel” Zipline for the 2017 Season.
 The zipline is open from April 2017 – Oct.
 2017.
 Members pay $5 per gift certificate and Non-Members pay $10 per gift certificate.
 Each certificate is good for a one-time zip and will be valid during the public program times offered.Read More